BabylonJS/OldDocumentationSite/content/classes/2.3/Matrix.md

  | result | [Matrix](/classes/2.3/Matrix) |   the target matrix
 ### multiplyToArray(other, result, offset) &rarr; [Matrix](/classes/2.3/Matrix)

+Multiplies another matrix into an existing array at a given index

 #### Parameters
  | Name | Type | Description